• Home

 Life is much the same.
 You have to live it in bites at a time.
 And, our exercise training should reflect that.
 Life is stop and go.

-Two hundred plays is equivalent two and 1/2 football games.
+Two hundred plays is equivalent to two and 1/2 football games.
 His practices conditioned his teams for the demands they would face in the game without any formal conditioning during practice.
 Coach John Wooden of UCLA the winner of 10 NCAA National Basketball Championships approached his team practices much the same way.
-Short practices, well organized, highly intense, stop and go yet continuous in nature.
+Short practices, well organized, highly intense, stop and go yet continuous.

 One last analogy about training like you play.
 I had the opportunity to meet Michael Johnson, winner of four Olympic and eight World Championship Gold medals all in the 200, 400 meters, and 400 meter relays.
 He still holds the World and Olympic records in the 400 meters and the world’s best time in the 300 meters.